Prevent Identity Theft

 • Be arrested for crimes they didn't commit.

-• Order a copy of your credit report from each of the three major credit bureaus - Equifax, Experian, and TransUnion.
-Make sure it's accurate and includes only those activities you've authorized.
+• Regularly Monitor Accounts: Routinely review bank statements, credit reports, and online accounts to detect any suspicious activity promptly.
+Order a copy of your credit report from each of the three major credit bureaus: Equifax, Experian, and TransUnion.
+Make sure it's accurate and includes only activities you've authorized.
 You can get one free report from each of these services per year.

 • Use known, trusted websites when you are logging in or providing information online.
-Don't log in or provide sensitive information to a web page you reached by clicking on a link -- in email, IM, text message, advertisements, Social Networks, search results, etc.
+Don't log in or provide sensitive information to a web page you reached by clicking on a link in an email, IM, text message, advertisement, social media, or internet search results.

-• When shopping online, make sure the site is secure by looking for "https" (not http) in the web address (URL) and a padlock icon in a corner of the page that asks you to input your password or personal information.
+• Look for "https" (not http) in the web address (URL) and a padlock icon in the corner of any page that asks you to input your password or personal information.

-• Lock up your computer with a cable.
-Secure laptop computers and mobile devices at all times: keep them with you or lock them up securely.
+• Secure computers, laptops, and mobile devices at all times: keep them with you or lock them up.
+Make sure a password is required to login or resume activity on your device.

 • Protect others' information as if it were your own.